helxplatform/helx-ui/README.md

 make start
 ```

+NOTE: You must run `make init` once you've cloned the repo to enable the commit-msg git hook so that conventional commits will apply automatically.

 ### Appstore backend

 To use the `appstore` as a local backend you will need to have minikube installed